Terms and Conditions

 - Items requiring specific licences or permits that the seller does not hold

-- Items that do not comply with Australian safety standards or regulations
+- Items that do not comply with applicable mandatory safety standards or product regulations in the seller's or buyer's jurisdiction

 Food and Beverages (Restricted):